 Remember to carefully follow all instructions for your specific car seat and vehicle.
 You can also visit the car seat manufacturer's website for additional instructions on how to install a specific car seat.

 Austin Public Health, in partnership with Dell Children’s Medical Center and Kids and Cars, provides monthly car seat inspections by appointment at neighborhood center locations.
-To make an appointment to have your car seat checked, or if you need a car seat, please see below:
+To make an appointment to have your car seat checked, or if you need a car seat, please call the number at the location below:

 Dates Locations